intro2r/intro2r/unit1/labs.md

   d.
 What is the average number of harry potter books read?

   e.
-Create a plot of country of origin.
+Create a plot of HP house.

   f.
 Create a plot of yes vs nos to pineapple on pizza.